-Mr. Joseph Liu, Vice President, Operations, Chief Financial Officer and Secretary of the Company, is also President and a director of the KaiHong joint venture, and serves as Chief Financial Officer of FabTech.
+Joseph Liu, Vice President, Far East Operations, is also President of Vishay/LPSC and President and a director of the Diodes-China joint venture.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF THE BOARD OF DIRECTORS' NOMINEES.